salesforce/OmniXAI/README.md

 our library has a comprehensive list of XAI capabilities and unique features including the followings:

 - **Data analysis/exploration**: Analyzing feature correlations, checking imbalance issues.
-- **Support most popular explanation methods**: Many explanation methods can be applied to analyze different aspects of a ML model.
+- **Support most popular explanation methods**: Analyzing different aspects of a ML model by various explanation methods.
 - **Support counterfactual explanation**: Providing the information about how to change the current prediction.
-- **Support gradient-based explanation**: Integrated-gradient, Grad-CAM and its variants are included.
+- **Support gradient-based explanation**: Supporting integrated-gradient, Grad-CAM and its variants.
-- **Support image, text and timeseries data**: Our library provides various explanations for image, text and timeseries models.
+- **Support image, text and timeseries data**: Providing various explanations for image, text and timeseries models.
-- **A much simpler interface**: Users only need to write few lines of code to generate various explanations.
+- **A much simpler interface**: Generating diverse explanations by writing a few lines of code only.
-- **A GUI dashboard**: Providing an GUI dashboard for users to examine the generated explanations.
+- **A GUI dashboard**: Providing an GUI dashboard for users to examine and compare the generated explanations.
-- **Easy to extend**: Developers can add new explanation algorithms easily by implementing a single class derived from the explainer base class.
+- **Easy to extend**: Adding new explanation algorithms easily by implementing a single class derived from the explainer base class.

 The following table shows the supported explanation methods and features in our library.